Blueberry Cornmeal Cobbler

 - 2 tablespoons maple syrup

-- In a large bowl, combine the blueberries, sugar, tapioca, lemon peel, cinnamon and nutmeg.
+- In a large bowl, combine the blueberries, sugar, tapioca, lemon zest, cinnamon and nutmeg.
 Let stand for 15 minutes.
 Pour into a greased 11x7-in. baking dish.

 - In a small bowl, beat 1/4 cup butter and confectioners' sugar.
 Add egg; beat well.
 Combine the flour, cornmeal, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk, beating just until combined.
 Pour over berry mixture.

 - Bake at 375° for 35-40 minutes or until a toothpick inserted in the center comes out clean.

 - In a small saucepan, melt remaining butter over low heat.
 Remove from the heat; stir in the syrup.
 Brush over cornbread.
 Broil 4-6 in. from the heat for 1-2 minutes or until bubbly.
 Serve warm.